MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/sms-channel-overview.md

 ---
-title: Overview of SMS channels #Required; page title displayed in search results.
-Don't enclose in quotation marks.
+title: Overview of SMS channels
-description: This article gives an overview of the SMS channels and how you can configure them. #Required; article description that's displayed in search results.
-Don't enclose in quotation marks.
-Do end with a period.
+description: This article gives an overview of the SMS channels and how you can configure them.
 author: mh-jaya
 ms.author: v-jmh
-ms.reviewer: nenellim #Required; Microsoft alias of content publishing team member. ms.topic: overview #Required; don't change. ms.date: 02/08/2023 ms.custom: bap-template #Required; don't change.
+ms.reviewer: nenellim
+ms.topic: overview
+ms.date: 02/08/2023
+ms.custom: bap-template
 ---

 # What is the SMS channel?